 In his Gospel, the evangelist John describes a poignant scene as Jesus celebrates his final Passover meal.

-Jesus… got up from the table, took off his outer robe, and tied a towel around himself.
-Then he poured water into a basin and began to wash the disciples’ feet and to wipe them with the towel that was tied around him… After he had washed their feet, had put on his robe, and returned to the table, he said to them, “… I, your Teacher, have washed your feet.
+Jesus… gets up from the table, takes off his outer robe, and ties a towel around himself.
+Then he pours water into a basin and washes the disciples’ feet and wipes them with the towel that is tied around him… After he washes their feet, he puts on his robe, and returns to the table, and he says to them, “… I, your Teacher, have washed your feet.
 So, you also should wash one another’s feet.
 I have given you an example.
 You should do as I have done for you.” – John 13:14-15

 Jesus, A Pilgrimage